FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/mechanism/Manual/Installation.md

 ```

 !!! note
-    Use of pip with sudo is not recommended and you will be warned about this!
+    Use of pip with sudo is not recommended, and you will be warned about this!
 </details>